unhcr-turkey/protection-severity/README.md

 ### Loading data directly from KoboToolbox

+* Data & Form is loaded directly from Kobotoolbox API

+* Form definition allow to reencode the dataset

 ### Compiling indicator values from the questions

+Each questions is linked to:

+* Indicator name
+* Indicator group
+* Indicator Calculation: this field is used in order to automatise indicator calculations

+Indicator calculation is dependent on whether:
+* Questions results to be used directly as indicator value
+* Questions results to be used a sole numerator
+* Questions results to be used as one of the numerators to be sumed up
+* Questions results to be used a sole denominator
+* Questions results to be used as one of the denominators to be sumed up

 ## Exploring Data

 ### Creating graphs

+Based on question type, a series of graph can be automatically generated from each questions:

+* Boxplot
+* Bar plot to show distribution
+* Histogramm
+* Line chart to display evolution over time

 ### Creating maps

+maps are used mostly to disply z-score in o

 ## Composite Indicators preparation